 You will also find that a lot of people in Ramsey work in agricultural jobs - much more than in the average community in America.
 This will be quite apparent if you drive around town, as much of the landscape is dedicated to farms.

-As is often the case in a small village, Ramsey doesn't have a public transportation system that people use for their commute.
+Ramsey is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The citizens of Ramsey have a very low rate of college education: just 6.92% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.